DataDog/documentation/content/en/api/integrations_gcp/gcp_host_filters.md

 ## Update a GCP integration host filters

-Updates the defined list of host filters for a given Datadog-GCP integration.
+Update the defined list of host filters for a given Datadog-GCP integration.

 ##### ARGUMENTS